BlueM/XMLTransformer/README.markdown

 Changes from earlier versions
 =============================

+## From 1.1 to 1.2
+* Adds missing support for handling CDATA.
+By default, CDATA sections are retained, but by setting the third argument to `transformString()` to false, CDATA content is replaced with but as PCDATA content with `<` and `>` and `&` escaped.

 ## From 1.0.3 to 1.1
 * The callback function/method/closure can receive the attributes by reference.
 See “Passing attributes by reference” above.